SystemsApproach/5G/ran.rst

 The next step is understanding how the functionality outlined above is partitioned between physical elements, and hence, “split” across centralized and distributed locations.
-Although the 3GPP standard allows for multiple split-points, the partition shown in :ref:`Figure 4.2 <fig-split-ran>` is the one being actively pursued by the operator-led O-RAN (Open RAN) Alliance.
+Although the 3GPP standard allows for multiple split-points, the partition shown in :numref:`Figure %s <fig-split-ran>` is the one being actively pursued by the operator-led O-RAN (Open RAN) Alliance.
 It is the split we adopt throughout the rest of this book.